-Rotor And Intermediate Installation
+Rotor Installation

-Use fresh solvent to clean all gasket and O-ring surfaces of the motor housing (12) and intermediate (7), completely removing any old gasket and cement material.
+Use fresh solvent to clean all gasket and O-ring surfaces of the motor housing (17), completely removing any old gasket and cement material.
 Inspect the sealing surfaces for burrs, nicks and pits which could cause a poor seal.
 Repair or replace as require.